Supporting Online Discussions: Integrating AI Into the adhocracy+ Participation Platform To Enhance Deliberation: Conclusion

 \section{Conclusion}

 In this work we present extensions to the adhocracy+ platform for citizen participation.
 We implemented two additional modules to support more deliberative online discussions.
-In the Comment Recommendation Module participants are confronted with opposing views to encourage user interaction, hence improving the reciprocity in the discussion.
-The Deliberative Quality Module aims to improve the quality of contributed comments by automatically highlighting the most deliberative ones, by this providing feedback to the discussion participants.
-The platform is released under an open source license and can be deployed and hosted for participation processes. \paragraph{Future work.} Our goal is to evaluate the two presented AI-based online discussion modules in a large-scale experiment.
-Participants will discuss two topics in small groups, randomly assigned to one of the following conditions: using the comment recommendation debate module, using the deliberative quality debate module, or discussing without any AI support.
-Participants will be surveyed about their experiences on the platform during and after the discussions.
-The experiment aims to empirically determine whether the AI-supported modules enhance satisfaction with both the discussion process and its outcomes, and if they influence response behavior in the groups differently compared to discussions without AI support.
-Note that we kept the two features separate to examine the individual effects.
-As we gain more insights into their effectiveness, it is conceivable that both features could be integrated into a single debate module.
+In the \emph{Comment Recommendation Module} participants are confronted with opposing views to encourage user interaction, hence improving the reciprocity in the discussion.
+The \emph{Deliberative Quality Module} aims to improve the quality of contributed comments by automatically highlighting the most deliberative ones.

+In a large-scale user study, we tested the effects of both AI modules.
+We found that the \emph{Comment Recommendation Module} increased participation on the platform and improved users’ perception of the deliberative quality of the discussions while not diminishing their sense of autonomy.
+The \emph{Deliberative Quality Module}, in contrast, did not significantly improve users’ perceptions of the platform or the discussions.
+Still, there are indications that both modules had a positive influence on the discussions, albeit independently of whether AI was involved or not.

+We see great potential in the features we presented to support human actors in conducting large online discussions.
+Certainly it remains an open task to improve the AI to a level, where people perceive its selection performance as far superior than random selection.
+The resulting platform is freely available under an open source license and can hopefully be used for political decision-making in the future.

+\paragraph{Future Work.} In the future we want to examine how both AI extensions to adhocracy+ can be further improved.
+This means gathering and annotating additional conversational data to fine-tune and improve both models.
+To further evaluate effects of both modules on the comment quality within the discussions, content analyses are currently being carried out.